There is a certain joy and freedom that comes from feeling integrated and aligned with our true selves.

 You see your worth not because of what you’ve done, but because of who you are.
 When you integrate your experiences fully, you stop striving to earn love or approval.
 You give love to yourself freely, and by doing so, you recognize the beauty in others too.

 Living from a place of integration doesn’t mean avoiding fear, struggle, or hardship.
-But it does mean you meet challenges with inner peace and trust.
+But it does mean you meet challenges with inner peace and self-trust.

 You show up for others, contribute your gifts to the world, and allow yourself to receive love and care from those around you.
 Even when fear surrounds you, you still choose to embody love, compassion, and kindness—especially in the moments that matter most.